How to Drain an RV Water Heater Quickly & Easily

 Check for leaks and wear and repair any damage as soon as you find it.
 Water heaters, whether gas or electric, tankless or with a storage tank, are prone to wear and tear.
 Neglecting early signs of problems can lead to more significant issues, including water damage to your home, energy waste, or even severe safety hazards.

-knowing what an water heater anode is important when learning how to drain an rv water heater
+knowing what an water heater anode is important when learning how to drain an RV water heater

 When learning how to drain an RV water heater, knowing what an anode looks like when it needs to be replaced can be helpful.
 “Water Heater Anodes” by KevinStandlee is licensed under CC BY-NC-SA 2.0